ForgeRock/modernize-accelerators/forgerock-ig-migration-sso-jit/README.md

 <br>Route filters:

 - <b>MigrationSsoFilter</b> - Custom filter provided in this SSO toolkit.
 The filter does the following actions:
-    - Intercepts the user' credentials from the authentication request by calling the framework method implementation <b>getUserCredentials</b> injected via java reflection API.
+    - Intercepts the user' credentials from the authentication request by calling the method <b>getUserCredentials</b>.
 	- Verifies if the user is migrated in ForgeRock IDM
 		- If the user is migrated:
 			- he is authenticated in ForgeRock AM